kanatohodets/ricor-ex-demo/README.md

 # RicorEx

 Sketch of a `riak_core` application in Elixir.
-Much translated from Mariano Guerra and Mark Allen's wonderful work.
+Much translated from Mariano Guerra and Mark Allen's wonderful work in talks, blogs/books, and example applications.

-feature include:
+Things to look at:
 * Two services on the ring ("RicorEx.Service" and "RicorEx.OtherService")
 * coordinated operations ('ping' in this case)